Technical help and in-kind support

 Some projects will require additional travel costs, materials or specific skills (e.g. rope work).
 If you ask us for special funding of this kind you’ll need to give us details of why it’s needed.

-It’s best to allow sufficient time for bush areas to regenerate by themselves.
+It’s best to allow enough time for bush areas to regenerate by themselves.
 However, in some cases you may be able to justify revegetating (collecting seeds, propagating plants and planting them out).

 If you’re going to revegetate, you should: